• Skip to primary navigation

 Oral Health Issues

 Cerebral palsy doesn’t cause mouth abnormalities or deformities.
-Still, it can cause oral issues, such as excessive gagging, problems with drinking and eating, gingivitis, involuntary cheek, tongue biting, and more.
+Still, it can cause oral issues, such as excessive gagging, problems with drinking and eating, gingivitis, involuntary cheek and tongue biting, and more.

 Other conditions associated with cerebral palsy and oral health include: